 - Unsecured debt.
 Credit card debt is a prime example of unsecured debt because a credit card is not tied to an asset (such as your car or home).
 With this type of debt, lenders have limited recourse to claim your assets if unsecured debt is left unpaid.
 These factors are partly why interest rates and fees can be so high for unsecured products.

 - Secured debt.
-A mortgage is an example of secured debt that is tied to an asset, such as a house.
+A mortgage is an example of a secured debt that is tied to an asset, such as a house.
 If you default on your home loan repayments, the lender is within their rights to reclaim possession of the house to recoup the cost of the loan.

 How to deal with credit card debt if a spouse or relative passes away